 Students will sit a written exam on their own covering both theoretical and practical aspects.
-A pass is needed in the exam (at least five out of ten) to pass the subject.
+A pass mark is needed in the exam (at least five out of ten) to pass the subject.

-3.2.
-Summary of assessment criteria
+4.2.
+Exam retake policy and summary of assessment criteria